-At TBG, we have teamed up with the Paul Sartori Foundation on a project to find ways of reducing the mountain of local unwanted clothing.
-Our group of volunteers repair and upcycle clothes and textiles and remake them into beautiful new items.
+At TBG, we had teamed up with the Paul Sartori Foundation on a project to find ways of reducing the mountain of local unwanted clothing.
+Our group of volunteers repaired and upcycled clothes and textiles and remade them into beautiful new items.

 Facts about the fast fashion industry and clothing waste

 In the UK we buy lots of new clothes and donate what we no longer want to charity shops, but the truth is that a huge percentage, given to the charity sector for re-sale, is either incinerated or sent to landfill.
 The cost is not just financial – its very bad for the environment too.